Nextmv CLI is a command line interface that you can use to interact with Nextmv.

 -n , --name string | API key name. |

-private list-releases
+list-releases

 The private list-releases